Charles Otis Whitman: Biography

 In 1884, Whitman married Emily Nunn.
 He moved to Clark University (Worcester, Massachusetts) (1889–92), then became a professor and curator of the Zoological Museum at the University of Chicago (1892–1910), while concurrently serving as founding director of the Marine Biological Laboratory, Woods Hole, Massachusetts (1888–1908).
 During the 1880s, Whitman established himself as the central figure of academic biology in the United States.
 He systematized the procedures that European anatomists and zoologists had gradually developed over the past two decades.
+He was elected to the American Academy of Arts and Sciences in 1890, the United States National Academy of Sciences in 1895, and the American Philosophical Society in 1899.

 Over the course of his career, Whitman worked with more than 700 species of pigeons, studying the relationship between phenotypic variation and heredity.
 By the turn of the 20th century, the last group of passenger pigeons, all descended from the same pair, was kept by Whitman at the University of Chicago.
-The last attempt to breed the remaining specimens was done by Whitman and the Cincinnati Zoo, which included attempts at making a rock dove foster Passenger Pigeon eggs.
+The last attempt to breed the remaining specimens was done by Whitman and the Cincinnati Zoo, which included attempts at making a rock dove foster passenger pigeon eggs.
 Whitman sent Martha, which was to be the last known specimen, to Cincinnati Zoo in 1902.

-In December 1910, however, he caught a chill and died a few days later.
+In December 1910, he caught a chill and died a few days later.

 Whitman was a non-Darwinian evolutionist.
 Stephen Jay Gould wrote that Whitman did not believe in Lamarckism, Darwinism or mutationism, instead Whitman was an advocate of orthogenesis.
 Whitman only wrote one book on orthogenesis which was published nine years after his death in 1919 titled Orthogenetic evolution in pigeons the book was published in a three volume set titled Posthumous Works of Charles Otis Whitman, Gould claims that the book was written "too late, to win any potential influence".